 Citation relationships: An example

 On the precedent map for Oxley v Hiscock 2003 shown below, we have clicked Stack v Dowden.
-You can see that five cases which have a relationship in Oxley v Hiscock, also have a relationshipcited in/subsequently cited Stack v Dowden.
+You can see that five cases which have a relationship in Oxley v Hiscock, also have a relationship with Stack v Dowden.

 If we click on Grant v Edwards, a case cited in Oxley v Hiscock, you can see that only one case which subsequently cited Oxley v Hiscock, also cited Grant v Edwards.

-Therefore Stack v Dowden is likely to have a more detailed discussion of more of the issues in Oxley v Hiscock.
+Therefore Stack v Dowden is likely to have a more detailed discussion of the same issues that are in Oxley v Hiscock.

-Open a Precedent Map for another case: Double click on a circle
+- Open a Precedent Map for another case: Double click on its circle

-Go between Precedent Maps: Use the arrows in the top left
+- Go between Precedent Maps: Use the arrows on the top left